 As you watch Madama Butterfly, use the space below to keep track of your thoughts and opinions.
 What did you like about the performance?
 What didn't you like?
-If you were in charge, what might you have done differently?
-Think carefully about the action, music, and stage design, and rate each of the star singers.
-Then, after the opera, share your opinions with your friends, classmates, and anyone else who wants to learn more about Puccini's opera and this performance at the Met!
+If you were in charge, what would you have done differently?
+Think carefully about the action, music, and stage design.
+Then, after the opera, share your opinions with your friends, classmates, and anyone else who wants to learn more about the opera and this performance at the Met!